mbejan325/Blockchain_Project/README.md

 ![markdown-image](blockchain.jpg)

-This repository contains the files to create an AWS Robo Advisor that provides portfolios to invest in.
-This advisor will, when launched, will be available to prospective and current customers 24/7.
+This repository contains the files to create a blockchain-based ledger system.
+Users will be able to transfer money between senders and receviers, as well as, verify the integrity of the data in the ledger.
+Users can also view any past transactions in the block inspector section on the left-hand side of the page.

 **Technologies**